Please STOP the Red, Yellow, Green

 This is part of a series of blog posts on measurement for improvement.
 You can read them all here.

-One of the main reasons behind our argument is to distinguish between what is random, common cause variation, and what is not and act accordingly.
+One of the main reasons is to distinguish between what is random, common cause variation, and what is not and act accordingly.
 When leaders can’t tell, they often react to the difference between two points or the change in color.
 Here is a popular graphic I created comparing what leaders think they are doing based on the colors versus what they often actually do.

 Figure 1.
 RAG Dashboards.
 What you think you are doing versus what you do.